craigfrancis/php-is-literal-rfc/readme.md

 ### WHERE IN

-**How can this work with an undefined number of parameters, for example `WHERE id IN (?, ?, ?)`?** You should already be following the advice from [Levi Morrison](https://stackoverflow.com/a/23641033/538216), [PDO Execute](https://www.php.net/manual/en/pdostatement.execute.php#example-1012), and [Drupal Multiple Arguments](https://www.drupal.org/docs/7/security/writing-secure-code/database-access#s-multiple-arguments):
+**What about an undefined number of parameters, e.g. `WHERE id IN (?, ?, ?)`?** You should already be following the advice from [Levi Morrison](https://stackoverflow.com/a/23641033/538216), [PDO Execute](https://www.php.net/manual/en/pdostatement.execute.php#example-1012), and [Drupal Multiple Arguments](https://www.drupal.org/docs/7/security/writing-secure-code/database-access#s-multiple-arguments):

 ```php
 $sql = 'WHERE id IN (' . join(',', array_fill(0, count($ids), '?')) . ')';